FuzzyB/Semafor/README.md

 # Semafor
-Collecting contact data from contact form.
+Collecting contact data from contact form and process.